TABLE OF CONTENTS

 Create a budget

 Once the planning is done, reviewed, and assessed, it's time for budgeting.
 Budgeting involves laying down the expected expenses needed to achieve the envisioned goals.
 Budgeting also gives you an idea of the expected business expenses over the year.
 You can allocate specific resources when you know how much you can spend.
 Moreover, budgeting also helps curb unnecessary spending and boost profitability.
+If you're a SaaS company, consider integrating SaaS Spend Management software that can help you immensely in budget monitoring.

 Pro-tip: Don’t be too taxing when creating a budget.
 If you’ve envisioned grand goals for the year ahead, you would require a bigger budget.
 If your budget is small, the goals should also be realistic.
 Do not force your team to work on a shoestring budget and achieve great results.